skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_Corporations shall not perscribe or request any employee, partner, or contractors to lobby the government on its behalf and Congress shall power to enforce this Restriction by appropriate legislation._
+_Corporations shall not prescribe or request any employee, partner, or contractors to lobby the government on its behalf and Congress shall power to enforce this Restriction by appropriate legislation._

 Lobbying the government is outlawed by corporations.